 COACHING AT HOBSONVILLE BOWLING CLUB

 • Warren Harding ph.
-4126129 or 027 448 8508
+(09) 4126129 or 027 448 8508 or email coaching@hobsonvillebowls.co.nz

 All new bowlers must have some positive knowledge of the game, and below is an abbreviated version of the fundamental laws every player should know and observe.

-The coaches will, in the first instance, demonstrate and go over a set of fundamentals and movements that are required to deliver a bowl to send it on its way hopefully to the jack.
-The coaches will train you in the variety of shots that can be taken and used by the experienced bowler in the various team positions they play during the game.
+The coach will, in the first instance, demonstrate and go over a set of fundamentals and movements that are required to deliver a bowl to send it on its way hopefully to the jack.
+The coach will train you in the variety of shots that can be taken and used by the experienced bowler in the various team positions they play during the game.
 That may become necessary to move a jack or a bowl to advantage the team they play in.

 But in the first instance, the initial training will always be the ability to draw to the jack.
-As the new bowler becomes more experienced, the coaches will explain tactics and requirements of the position they play in within the team.
+As the new bowler becomes more experienced, the coach will explain tactics and requirements of the position they play in within the team.
 Different exercises and challenges can be set for bowlers to practice and develop their game and performance.

 CD’s can be played at the club with the Bowls NZ approved disc to show the actions of the various shots demonstrated by our national representatives.
 Another aid is an app called Coaches Eye, which allows the bowler to see their progress and where they can improve their actions.

 At club days, new bowlers will be drawn to play with other bowlers and further their experience and develop their abilities before being selected in club teams for championships and the like.
-Juniors ( up to 5 years ) have their championships to play in and set themselves against their contemporaries.
+Juniors (up to 5 years ) have their championships to play in and set themselves against their contemporaries.

 “GOOD BOWLING”